 The RQ interface supports two distinct data alignment modes for transferring payloads, selected by the AXISTEN_IF_RQ_ALIGNMENT_MODE parameter.
 In the Dword-aligned mode, the client logic must provide the first Dword of the payload immediately after the last Dword of the descriptor.
-It must also set the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] (both part of the bus s_axis_rq_tuser) to indicate the valid bytes in the last Dword of the payload.
-In the address-aligned mode, the client must start the payload transfer in the beat following the last Dword of the descriptor, and its first Dword can be in any of the possible Dword positions on the datapath.
+It must also set the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] (both part of the bus s_axis_rq_tuser) to indicate the valid bytes in the last Dword of the descriptor, and its first Dword can be in any of the possible Dword positions on the datapath.
 The client communicates the offset of the first Dword on the datapath using the addr_offset[2:0] signals in s_axis_rq_tuser.
-As in the case of the Dword-aligned mode, the client must also set the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] to indicate the valid bytes in the last Dword of the payload.
+As in the case of the Dword-aligned mode, the client must also set the bits in first_be[3:0] to indicate the valid bytes in the last Dword of the rescriptor, and the bits in s_axis_rq_tuser.
+As in the case of the Dword-aligned mode, the client must also set the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] to indicate the valid bytes in the first Dword and the bits in first_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] to indicate the valid bytes in the first Dword and the bits in last_be[3:0] to indicate the valid bytes in the last Dword of the payload.

 When the Transaction Processing Hint Capability is enabled in the Integrated Block, the client can provide an optional Hint with any memory transaction using the tph signals included in the s_axis_rq_tuser bus.
 To supply a Hint with a request, the client logic must assert tph_present in the first beat of the packet, and provide the TPH Steering Tag and Steering Tag Type on tph_st_tag[7:0] and tph_st_type[1:0], respectively.
 Instead of supplying the value of the Steering Tag to be used, the client also has the option of providing an indirect Steering Tag.
-This is done by setting the tph_indirect_tag_en signal to 1 when tph_present is asserted, and placing an index on tph_st_tag[7:0], instead of the tag value.
+This is done by setting the tph_indirect_tag[7:0], instead of the tag value.
 The Integrated Block then reads the tag stored in its Steering Tag Table associated with the requester Function at the offset specified in the index and inserts it in the request TLP.